-1.43 Federations of opponents
+1.4.3 Federations of opponents

-At least two federations other than that of the title applicant must be included, except 1.43a - 1.43e shall be exempt.
-Nevertheless, 1.43f shall apply.
+At least two federations other than that of the title applicant must be included, except 1.4.3a - 1.4.3d shall be exempt.
+Nevertheless, 1.43e shall apply.

-- 1.43a The final stage of the national men's (or open) championship and also national women's championships.
-In the year when the Subzonal tournament of a single federation is held, then the national championship is not exempt for that federation.
-This exemption applies only to players from the federation which registers the event. - 1.43b National team championships.
+- a) The final stage of the national men's (or open) championship and also national women's championships.
+In the year when the Zonal or Sub-zonal tournament of a single federation is held, then the national championship is not exempt for that federation.
+This exemption applies only to players from the federation which registers the event. - b) National team championships.
 This exemption applies only to players from the federation which registers the event.
-Results from different divisions may not be combined. - 1.43c Zonal and Subzonal tournaments. - 1.43d Tournaments of other types may also be included with the prior approval of the QC Chairman. - 1.43e Swiss System tournaments in which participants include in every round at least 20 FIDE rated players participate, not from the host federation, from at least 3 different federations, at least 10 of whom hold GM, IM, WGM or WIM titles.
-Otherwise 1.44 applies.
+Results from different divisions may not be combined. - c) Zonal and Sub-zonal tournaments. - d) Swiss System tournaments in which participants include in every round at least 20 FIDE rated players, not from the host federation, from at least 3 different federations, at least 10 of whom hold GM, IM, WGM or WIM titles.